 "Give ear, O my people, to my teaching; incline your ears to the words of my mouth!
 I will open my mouth in a parable; I will utter dark sayings from of old, things that we have heard and known, that our fathers have told us." -Psalm 78:1-3

-Thus that other approach is to declare that God had spoken clearly and ALL the confusion is in my understanding—God is a good communicator but I am a poor listener.
+Thus the other approach is to declare that God had spoken clearly and ALL the confusion is in my understanding—God is a good communicator but I am a poor listener.
 Oh how much foolishness we Christians still have and need to sweep out of our minds.
 Do you have the courage to embrace this way of thinking?
 "Riddles of the wise" God calls them.
 Do you have the patience to read the Bible seeking to overcome your confusion (and human confusion generally) by noticing the keys that unlock the riddles?

 Coming soon will be monthly articles on untying Bible knots.
 One Riddle is so significant that it will get a separate monthly article on it and its surprises.
 That riddle is the parable of the sower.
 It has caused many a Christian to waver in assurance of salvation.
 If God is full of grace and truth why would that happen?
 Could it be that we are reading it upside down?